 I recently attended the seminar “Make More, Work Less” organized by Stacie Goss Nowak and the good people of Action Coach Wisconsin.
-And after the program was over, I spent a few minutes chatting with the presenter about something he discussed with the audience, and something I try and remind our TRG clients about:
+And after the program was over, I spent a few minutes chatting with the presenter about something he discussed with the audience, and something I try to remind our TRG clients about:

 Often, it’s not about learning new things, it’s about relearning things you weren’t fully committed to the first time around.